databricks/terraform-provider-databricks/docs/guides/unity-catalog-gcp.md

 - [databricks_storage_credential](../resources/storage_credential.md) represent authentication methods to access cloud storage.
 Storage credentials are access-controlled to determine which users can use the credential.
 - [databricks_external_location](../resources/external_location.md) are objects that combine a cloud storage path with a Storage Credential that can be used to access the location.

-First, create the required objects in GCP.
+First, create the required object in GCPs, including granting permissions on the bucket to the Databricks-managed Service Account.

 ```hcl
 resource "google_storage_bucket" "ext_bucket" {